AT&T pulls ads from YouTube over videos exploiting children

 The report by Wired magazine that commercials had run alongside offensive videos and comments also prompted food and beverage maker Nestle SA to pause advertising on YouTube earlier this week.

 YouTube said it had removed some of the content, which violated its policies against child endangerment, nudity and other behavior it considers inappropriate.

-A YouTube spokesman did not immediately respond to requests for further comment.
+YouTube added that it disabled comments on tens of millions of videos that include minors.

+“There’s more to be done, and we continue to work to improve and catch abuse more quickly,” YouTube said in a statement.

+YouTube derives most of its revenue from advertising, and it has been one of Google’s fastest-growing units as consumers spend an increasing amount of time watching videos online.

 Reporting by Sheila Dang in New York; Additional reporting by Paresh Dave in San Francisco; Editing by Lisa Shumaker